Empyreal96/easy-build-nt5/README.md

 Just a small script I made and use when building NT5 for a quick lazy mans build.
 Adapted so others can use.

-There will be updates over time, I need feedback and suggestions to make improvements
+There will be updates over time, I need feedback and suggestions to make improvements THIS IS IN TESTING, YOU MAY ENCOUNTER ERRORS
 NOTE: This isn't a new build environment, it is a wrapper for Razzle

 Join the Telegram group!